AchrafTalibiDev/E-SKILLS-ACADEMY/README.md

 # Learning Management System
 This project is a Learning Management System built with React.js for the frontend, Spring Boot for the backend, and MySQL as the database.
+I used UML for modeling.

 ## Technologies
   **Frontend:**